RSS

 Tags: , , ,

-This poem was inspired by a kid who never did homework and often distracted the other students while he avoided all the work—a want-to-be comedian, who seldom made it through class without being sent to the office.
-Most teachers eventually struggle with one or more like him.
+This poem was inspired by a teenager who never did homework and often distracted the other students while he avoided doing the class work—he was a want-to-be comedian, who seldom made it through class without being sent to the office.
+Most teachers eventually struggle with one or more adult children like him, because they are biological adults.
+They are only children because the law says so.

 There was no warning.